Blog

 Click the Apply button …

-Updating And Deleting Plugins Inside Your WordPress Dashboard
+Upgrading And Deleting Plugins Safely From Your Dashboard

-A list of all selected plugins will be displayed in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to go ahead and delete all of the selected plugins …
+A list of all selected plugins will display in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you would like to go ahead and remove all of the selected plugins …

-As well as the methods shown above, you can use WordPress plugins to manage your WordPress plugins.
+As well as the methods shown above, you can use WordPress plugins that let you manage your WordPress plugins.

 Health Check & troubleshooting